Can Dogs Eat Ice Cream? Is It Dangerous for Your Pup?

 Even vanilla ice cream, generally safer for dogs, is high in sugar.

-For example, this brand of vanilla ice cream contains 32g of sugar per serving and 11g of fat, for a total of 260 calories per serving.
+For example, brand of vanilla ice cream contains 32g of sugar per serving and 11g of fat, for a total of 260 calories per serving.

 Your dog should not consume a human-sized dish because it will consume far too many calories for the day.
 An entire scoop of ice cream for your dog would be equivalent to you eating cheeseburgers for every meal for a day.
 It won’t kill them, but it should never happen.